nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![UML WritingList family sequence diagram](graphics/diagrams/UMLSequenceDiagram_WritingList.png)
 <p align = "center"><i><b>Figure 4: General interactions between member classes when generating a new writing</b></i></p>

-### Filter words class family / Word family
+### Word Features

+#### Adding a noun

+#### Adding a verb

+#### Adding an adjective

+#### Listing words

+#### Generating three random words

+#### Filtering words
+This feature allows users to getting words as they wish.
+The diagram below shows the overall architecture of filter words functionality.

 ![UML Filter word class diagram](graphics/diagrams/classDiagram_FilterWords.png)
 <p align = "center"><i><b>Figure 5: Filter word UML Class Diagram</b></i></p>

+**Implementation**

-The above class diagram describes the overall architecture of the filter words functionality. `FilterExecutor` class has the static void method `executeFilterCommand` that will be called first when the user enters a filter command.
+1. `FilterExecutor` class has the static void method `executeFilterCommand` that will be called first when the user enters a `filter words` command.
-In the `executeFilterCommand` method, it will make use of the enumeration `FilterType` to get the filter type (by `WORD_TYPE`, `STARTING STRING` or `INCLUDING_STRING`).
-After that, the method will use the `FilterCommandSlicer` static methods `isNewFilter` to determine whether the user wants to continue on the last filtered list or start a new filter on an entire word bank.
+1. In the `executeFilterCommand` method, the program will:
+    1. Use the `getTypeOfFilter` method in enumeration `FilterType` to get the filter type (`WORD_TYPE`, `STARTING_STRING` or `INCLUDING_STRING`).
+    1. Use the `FilterCommandSlicer` static methods `isNewFilter` to determine whether the user wants to continue on the last filtered list or start a new filter on an entire word list.
-`executeFilterCommand` will also check whether the user has entered a print limit using `FilterCommandSlicer`'s method `getWordPrintLimitFromFilterCommand`.
-Subsequently, depending on the filter mode, `getTargetedWordTypes` or `getTargetedStringTags` will be called and the returned array of strings will be passed to `WordsFilter`’s static methods `filterByType`, `filterByStartingString` and `filterByIncludedString`.
+    1. check whether the user has entered a print limit using `FilterCommandSlicer`'s method `getWordPrintLimitFromFilterCommand`.
-Lastly, `filterCommandExecutor` will call the method `printFilterList`.
+    1. Depending on the filter type, `getTargetedWordTypes` or `getTargetedStringTags` will be called to get an array of strings containing the word types or strings required for the filter process.
+    1. The array of strings will be passed to either one of `WordsFilter`’s static methods `filterByType` `filterByStartingString` and `filterByIncludedString` to process the filtering.
+    1. Call the method `printFilterList` to print out the result.

 The following sequence diagram shows how the components interact with each other for the scenario where the user issues the command `filter -continue by\start limit\10 -cs -cg.`

 ![UML Filter word sequence diagram](graphics/diagrams/Sequence_FilterWords.png)